tracyneproski/stock-picker/README.md

 What I learned
 -
-In the process of trying to iterate, I learned about .product, but also that recursion just takes some math.
-Once the recursion part was done, the rest was pretty smooth.
+In the process of trying to iterate, I learned about .product, but also that loops just takes some math.
+Once the loops part was done, the rest was pretty smooth.